x1nigo/mutt-x/README.md

 # mutt-x1nigo
 A script meant to set up an email client with neomutt.
+WARNING, still in testing phase.
+Don't use yet.

 ## Syntax
 ```